nextapps-de/spotlight/README.md

 Just exchange the version number from the URLs above with "master", e.g.: "/spotlight/__0.7.6__/dist/" into "/spotlight/__master__/dist".

+> If you are using markup on anchor elements to inject the library, then it is recommended to load the lib inside your head section of the document.
+Because that will better prevent the original behavior of the anchor tag (e.g. when library wasn't fully loaded on page start).

 ### Use Bundled Version

 The bundled version includes all assets like js, css, html and icon images as base64.